Denoising Data with Measurement Error Using a Reproducing Kernel-based Diffusion Model: The Estimation and Denoising Procedure

 \subsection{Sampling with Empirical Reverse-SDE}

-As mentioned in the above section, the ground truth score function $\nabla\log{p_{t}}(\cdot)$ is approximated by $\bs_{t}(\cdot; \htheta_{t})$.
-Then, starting from an error-contaminated observation $\tX_{0} \sim P_{\bX_{1}}$ and substituting $\nabla\log{p_{1 - t}(\tX_{t})}$ in \eqref{eq:reverse time sde} with $\bs_{t}(\tX_{t}; \htheta_{1 - t})$, we can generate a denoised observation through a empirical version of the reverse SDE \eqref{eq:sode}.
-To do so, we solve \eqref{eq:reverse time sde} by some numerical method.
-In this paper, we use $\hX_{t}$ to represent the empirical version of $\tX_{t}$ which is generated from the following standard first-order Euler-Maruyama \citep{platen1999introduction} sampling method
+As mentioned in the previous section, the ground truth score function $\nabla\log{p_{t}}$ is approximated by $\bs_{t}(\cdot; \htheta_{t})$.
+Then, starting from an error-contaminated observation $\tX_{0} \sim P_{\bX_{1}}$ and substituting $\nabla\log{p_{1 - t}(\tX_{t})}$ in \eqref{eq:reverse time sde} with $\bs_{1 - t}(\tX_{t}; \htheta_{1 - t})$, we can generate a denoised observation through an empirical version of the reverse SDE \eqref{eq:sode}.
+To do so, we solve \eqref{eq:reverse time sde} with a numerical method.
+In this paper, we use $\hX_{t}$ to represent the empirical version of $\tX_{t}$ generated from the following standard first-order Euler--Maruyama \citep{platen1999introduction} sampling method